masudme09/GlobalReaderProject/README.md

 ![HomePage](images/homepage.png)

-Login Page: By clicking on Login button at home page routes to login page.
+<b> Login Page: </b> By clicking on Login button at home page routes to login page.
 User authetication and login function is not implemented.
 Also password is saved to database as plain text.

 ![Login Page](images/loginpage.png)